ankaAR/bestiario5e/_creatures/cadaver-collector.md

 ***Slam*** Ataque de arma cuerpo a cuerpo: +10 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 18 (3d8 + 5) puntos de daño contundente plus 16 (3d10) necrotic damage.

 ***Paralyzing Breath (Recarga 5-6)*** The cadaver collector releases paralyzing gas in a 30-foot cone.
-Each creature in that area must make a successful DC 18 Constitution saving throw or be paralyzed for 1 minute.
-A paralyzed creature repeats the saving throw at the end of each of its turns, ending the effect on itself with a success.
+Each creature in that area must make a successful DC 18 Constitution saving throw or be paralizado for 1 minute.
+A paralizado creature repeats the saving throw at the end of each of its turns, ending the effect on itself with a success.